olson-sean-k/plexus-web/src/user-guide/graphs.md

 Arcs are connected to their neighbors, known as _next_ and _previous arcs_.
 A traversal along a series of arcs is a _path_.
-The path formed by traversing from an arc to its next arc and so on is an _interior path_.
-When a face is present within an interior path, the arcs will refer to that face and the face will refer to exactly one of the arcs in the interior path (its leading arc).
+The path formed by traversing from an arc to its next arc and so on is a _ring_.
+When a face is present within a ring, the arcs will refer to that face and the face will refer to exactly one of the arcs in the ring (its leading arc).
 An arc with no associated face is known as a _boundary arc_.
 If both of an edge's arcs are boundary arcs, then that edge is an _unbounded edge_.

 A path is _closed_ if it forms a loop and is _open_ if it terminates.
 A path over vertices $A$, $B$, and $C$ is notated $\overrightarrow{\{A, B, C\}}$.